isaacwoodruff/simplysportscience-v2/README.md

 - The main component is the search feature for finding all jobs on the website with options to:
     - Filter by job title, location, type of employment (full time, part time, etc.)
 - The search features an autocomplete for job titles that pulls job titles from the database and suggest them to the user.
 This uses jQuery UI
-- The search also makes use of Algolia Places API in the location input to autocomplete city names from all over the world
+- The search also makes use of Geoapify Address Autocomplete API in the location input to autocomplete locations from all over the world
 - Paginated results with 10 posts per page
 - The amount of days ago the job was posted
 - Posts containing job title, employment company, employment type, location